Here's the bad news:

 Does that mean it's not worth the investment for your business?

-You just need to develop a social media plan that works for your brand!
+You just need to develop a social media content plan that works for your brand!

-How to Create a Social Media Marketing Plan that WORKS!
+How to Create a Social Media Content Plan: 8 Tips for Success

 Now the good news: